diarmuidoconnor/wad2/topic04/talk-1/Navigation.md

 # App Navigation.

 Navigation adds the 'app nature' to a React Single Page App.
-A separate library, React Router, can provide this
+A separate library, React Router, provides this feature.
-feature.